gomorpheus/morpheus-plugin-core/README.md

 ## Things To Be Done

+* Morpheus Backup Provider in development
+* Morpheus Cloud Provider in development
-* Morpheus Core interfaces and javadoc
+* Morpheus Network Service Provider in development
-* Gradle Plugin packager implementation (Similar to Jenkins JPI Plugin for Gradle)
-* Test Provider implementation for allowing users to easily run automation testing on their provider
-* Option Type Specification for custom inputs
-* Rx Java